 We all know that drinking plenty of fluid is vital for good health.
-But when you have an ileostomy it becomes even more important.
-Your hydration needs are greater and more complex than someone who doesn't have a stoma because you lose extra fluid through your stoma output.^[2]
+But when you have a colostomy, ileostomy or a urostomy it becomes even more important.
+Your hydration needs are greater and more complex than someone who doesn't have a stoma because you lose extra fluid through your stoma output.
+[2]